-TOE SFRs TOE SFR compliance rationale Device Administrator permission set permissions : For the Device Administrator permission set permissions, the TOE provides the "view" management operation.
+TOE SFRs TOE SFR compliance rationale Device Administrator permission set permissions: For the Device Administrator permission set permissions, the TOE provides the "view" management operation.
 This management operation is restricted to U.ADMIN.
 This permission set comes predefined in the TOE.
 Its default value property is considered permissive because its predefined value allows access to everything.
-Because this value is predefined, there is no default value override role associated with it.
-Device User and Device Guest permission set permissions : For the Device User permission set permissions and the Device Guest permission set permissions, the TOE provides the "modify and view" management operations.
+Because this value is predefined, there is no default value override role associated with it. set permiss "modify an U.ADMIN are conside Administra r and Device Guest permission set permissions: For the Device User permission ions and the Device Guest permission set permissions, the TOE provides the d view" management operations.
+These management operations are restricted to These permission sets come predefined in the TOE.
+Their default value properties are restrictive because their predefined values are more restrictive than the Device tor permission set.
+Because these values are predefined, there is no default value le associated with them.
+Custom permission set permissions: For custom permission set permissions, the TOE provides the "create, modify, delete, and view" management operations.
 These management operations are restricted to U.ADMIN.
-These permission sets come predefined in the TOE.
-Their default value properties are considered restrictive because their predefined values are more restrictive than the Device Administrator permission set.
-Because these values are predefined, there is no default value override role associated with them.
-Custom permission set permissions : For custom permission set permissions, the TOE provides the "create, modify, delete, and view" management operations.
-These management operations are restricted to U.ADMIN.
 A custom permission set's default value property is considered restrictive because its initial value upon creation is an empty permission set.
 This default value property cannot be overridden, therefore, there is no role that can override this default value.
-Job Storag e ownerships Ownership (job owner, fax owner) of Job Storage objects is assigned as the object enters the TOE.
+Job Storage ownerships Ownership (job owner, fax owner) of Job Storage objects is assigned as the object enters the TOE.
 The TOE does not provide a method to modify the ownership of an object after the object is created.
-Only authenticated users can access the Job Storage area.Job owner: For job ownership (excluding receive fax ownership), the TOE provides the "view" ownership management operation.
+Only authenticated users can access the Job Storage area.
+Job owner: For job ownership (excluding receive fax ownership), the TOE provides the "view" ownership management operation.
 This operation is available to the job owner and U.ADMIN.
 There is no default value property for a non-receive fax job.
 The owner is either a Control Panel user or it is the owner specified in a print job submitted over the PJL interface.
-Because there is no default value property, there is no role that can override the default value property.Fax owner: For receive fax ownership, the TOE provides the "view" ownership management operation.
+Because there is no default value property, there is no role that can override the default value property.
+Fax owner: For receive fax ownership, the TOE provides the "view" ownership management operation.
 This operation is available to U.ADMIN only.
 By default, all receive faxes are owned by the Device Administrator account.
 This default value property is considered restrictive because only a U.ADMIN can access a receive fax job.
-This default value.AAThe evaluator shall check to ensure that the TSS contains a description of possible operations for security attributes and given roles to those security attributes, which is consistent with the definition of the SFR.
-Resp n/a FMT_MSA.3 Objective(s): O.ACCESS_CONTROL, O.USER_AUTHORIZATION Summary : The descriptions have been provided in the TSS for FMT_MSA.1.
+This default value property cannot be overridden, therefore, there is no role that can override this default value.
+AA The evaluator shall check to ensure that the TSS contains a description of possible operations for security attributes and given roles to those security attributes, which is consistent with the definition of the SFR.
+Resp n/a FMT_MSA.3 Objective( s): O.ACCESS_CONTROL, O.USER_AUTHORIZATION Summary : The descriptions have been provided in the TSS for FMT_MSA.1.